 We help our customers troubleshoot these kind of email delivery problems all the time.
 This guide will offer you tips we've learned about deliverability in five big areas.
 There's also a bonus section of resources and tools at the end to help you as you work through any delivery issues you encounter.

 Authenticating email from your domain is the first thing to check when troubleshooting email delivery.
-The three big things you need to configure to cover email authentication are SPF, DKIM, and DMARC.
-These protocols give you the ability to tell the Internet where email from your domain should originate.
+The four big things you want to configure to cover email authentication are SPF, DKIM, Return-Path (if available), and DMARC.
+These give you the ability to tell the Internet where email from your domain should originate.
 They also give postmasters tools to verify incoming messages from you are authentic, and give you options on actions postmasters can take if messages aren’t from you.
 Your ESP should make setting up and managing each one of these protocols easy.
 In this guide, we’ll cover each one briefly, and link to our bigger guides on each topic if you’d like to learn more.

 DomainKeys Identified Mail, or DKIM, cryptographically signs outgoing messages to stop impersonation and make sure messages aren’t altered in transit.
 You setup DKIM a bit like SPF, by adding a new TXT record to DNS for your domain.
 You’ll need to add a unique public key for each source of email for your domain.
 Postmark and other ESPs manage DKIM by generating a private key and giving you the public key for your DNS records.
 Our DKIM guide can give you more details about how it works to secure your email.